tomster12/drakken-v2.5/README.md

-# Drakken-25
+# Drakken-V25
-Rework of iteration 2, using typescript and hopefully more future proof coding practices.
+Rework of V2, using typescript and hopefully more future proof coding practices.